artsafin/coda-schema-generator/README.md

 }
 ```

-These structs and constructors are useful on their own as they assume nothing about the way how the data has been loaded
-and return clean strongly-typed structs containing the data ready to use.
+These structs and constructors are useful on their own as they assume nothing about the way how the data has been loaded (by means of `Valuer`) and return clean strongly-typed structs containing the minimal data without implications on how to work with them.

 ### Type mapping